localhots/blip/README.md

 ## Comparison to Other Loggers

-While it's impossible to make a perfectly fair comparison, here are a few notes on how Blip compares to other popular logging libraries.
+While it's impossible to make a perfectly fair comparison, here are a few notes on how Blip fares against other popular logging libraries.

 The main motivation behind Blip was to build a logger that is nicer than Logrus and is as fast as Zerolog.